brukshut/freight/README.md

 bash% IMAGE=$(docker ps | grep freight:latest | awk {'print $1'})
 bash% docker exec -it $IMAGE /bin/bash
 ```
-We need to set the `APP` environment variable to point to our application in order for flask shell to work.
+We need to set the `APP` environment variable to point to our flask application in order for flask shell to work.
 ```
 root@24d659330ee0:/freight# APP=freight.py flask shell
 Python 3.9.10 (main, Mar  2 2022, 04:23:34)